RianneAr/Text_Mining_Project/README.md

 We decided to work on Greek mythology because of our interest in Greek myths, and thought that analyzing these myths would be a great application of the material from class.

 ## Research questions
-In what way are Gods portrayed differently than mortals in Greek mythology?
+In what way are Gods portrayed differently than mortals in popular Greek myths?

 ## Dataset
 In order to create a good overview, we will be studying multiple different myths about Greek gods and mortals from the following text library: https://www.theoi.com/Library.html.
 This resource contains English translations of many different Greek myths, ordered by era.
 We will choose one of these eras and use this as our raw data.\